chadrem/tribe/README.md

 #### Root

 Well designed applications built with the actor model tend to organize their actors in a tree like structure.
-To encourage this, Tribe has a special built-in actor known as the root actor:
+To encourage this, Tribe has a special built-in actor known as the root actor.
+You should use this actor to spawn all of your application specific actors.

     Tribe.root

-You should use the root actor to create all of your application specific actors.

 #### Handlers